jacobjelen/Infitex-data-process/README.md

 1. Install Arduino IDE
     - **[https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)**

+2. Open Arduino and install the Seeed SAMD Boards library
+   - go to Tools - Boards - Board Manager
+   - search for Seeed SAMD Boards and click 'Install'

+2. Download this repository by clicking the green '<> CODE' button at the top and then Donwload ZIP

-2. Open DataloggerFirmware/DataloggerFirmware.ino in Arduino
+4. Open DataloggerFirmware/DataloggerFirmware.ino from the downloaded zip file in Arduino

-3. Connect your data-logger to USB
+5. Connect your data-logger to USB
     - Tools - Board - Seeed SAMD Boards - Seeeduino XIAO
     - Tools - Port - select the port where Seeeduino XIAO is connected

-4. Upload the firmware
+6. Upload the firmware
     - Sketch - Upload